 - Make small balls from the mixture, about the size of a lemon, and then slightly press them to flatten.
 Make them bigger if you want to enjoy them as burgers

-- In a separate dish whisk the egg white with 1 tsp of water
+- In a separate dish whisk the egg white with 1 teaspoon of water

 - Put a griddle or a nonstick pan on medium heat and grease it lightly with some oil.
 Dip the flattened cutlets in the egg whites and put them on the griddle